yep/eth-tweet/README.md

 Read Tweets in the Web Browser
 ------------------------------

-In your web browser, open [http://ethertweet.net/ui](http://ethertweet.net/ui)
+With geth running, open [http://ethertweet.net/ui](http://ethertweet.net/ui) in your web browser.

-You should see a menu of existing account and the corresponding tweets, as shown in this picture:
+You should see a menu of existing accounts and the corresponding tweets, as shown in this picture:

 ![EtherTweetScreenshot](http://ethertweet.net/EtherTweetScreenshot.png)